gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

 ::

   sudo dnf install dnf-utils -y
-  sudo dnf yum-config-manager --enable gem-rtsw
+  sudo dnf config-manager --enable gem-rtsw

 Then :code:`gem-rtsw` packages can be installed, for example